julienmn/mpv-music-wrapper/cover_selection_spec.md

    - No non-front tokens, except if that token is also in album-name tokens.
    - And either:
      - Has a front keyword, or
-     - Album-name overlap ratio >= 0.75.
+     - Album-name overlap ratio meets the configured percentage threshold (default ~50%).
 2. **Bucket 2**: all other candidates.

 ## Selection